Religion in ancient Tamilakam

-Hinduism, in particular Vaishnavism and Shaivism, was the predominant religion in ancient Tamilakam.
-The Sangam period in Tamilakam (c.
-600 BCE–300 CE) was characterized by the coexistence of many denominations and religions: Vaishnavism, Shaivism, Jainism, Ajivika and later joined by Buddhism alongside the folk religion of the Tamil people.
+The Sangam period and post sangam period in Tamilakam (c.
+300 BCE– 600 CE) was characterized by the coexistence of many denominations and religions: Vaishnavism, Shaivism, Jainism, Ajivika and later joined by Buddhism alongside the folk religion of the Tamil people.
 The monarchs of the time practiced religious tolerance and openly encouraged religious discussions and invited teachers of every sect to the public halls to preach their doctrines.
 Hinduism, Jainism, and Buddhism were the three major religions that prevailed in the Tamil region predating the Common Era, as early as the Sangam period.

 Early religious practices in the Tamil country

 A Neolithic cattle-herding culture existed in South India several millennia prior to the Common Era.
 By the fifth century, a relatively well-developed culture had emerged.
 It is described in vivid details in early Tamil texts such as the Tholkappiyam (2nd century BCE) and by the Sangam poets—an "academy" of poets whose poems are primarily dated to the early common era with few poems dated to the 1st century BCE.